Here are the three stages of homestay and some host family tips for each:

 Give your student a tour of the house.
 Make them feel at home by showing them around the house (more than just their bedroom and the bathroom).
 They may be unfamiliar with how your appliances work and need help with small details, like where toilet paper or clean towels are.

 Set your house rules and expectations.
 As with all young people, your student may not keep to all your rules perfectly.
 Setting expectations from the beginning helps to avoid any misunderstandings.
 We encourage you to write these down for your student to reference at any time.
+Need some ideas? → View our tips or download our free template!

 Encourage your student to practice their English with you.
 Helping your student speak English can help them feel more confident and involved as they adapt to their new surroundings.
+Not only will this help them learn the local lingo, it's a great way to start getting to know each other.

 Be flexible with meals.
 Your student may need some time to adjust to different types of food.
 Be patient with them if needed, as they will be dealing with multiple cultural differences.
 It may take time at first for them to adjust to a new diet and the types of food your family eats.